afsc-assessments/ebswp_2023/doc/EBSpollock.md

 relative to the exploited pollock stock continues (e.g., O'leary et al.
 Submitted).

-As noted last year, the 2019 bottom-trawl survey biomass estimate (design-based, area swept) was 5.48 million t, above the average for this survey (4.7 million t).
-This was a substantial increase over the 3.11 million t estimated from the 2018 estimates.
-Both years were unusual in that there was a near-complete lack of cold water on the bottom throughout the survey area (Fig. \ref{fig:bts_temp_cpue}).
-Pollock appeared to be distributed more broadly over the shelf in 2019, different than in 2017 and 2018 where fish were more concentrated (Fig. \ref{fig:bts_3d}).
+The 2021 survey estimate represents a substantial drop from the above-average 2019 estimate and is at 65% of the mean value and the 8th lowest estimate since 1982 (using design-based, area swept estimates).
+This corresponded with a near-complete lack of cold water on the bottom throughout the survey area (Fig. \ref{fig:bts_temp_cpue}).
+Pollock appeared to be distributed more broadly over the shelf in 2019, and in 2021, only a few stations had higher than average pollock densties compared to mean values (Fig. \ref{fig:bts_3d}).

 The BTS abundance-at-age estimates show variability in year-class strengths with substantial consistency over time (Fig. \ref{fig:bts_age}).
 Pollock above 40 cm in length generally appear to be fully selected and in some years many 1-year olds occur on or near the bottom (with modal lengths around 10--19 cm).
-Generally speaking, age 2 or 3 pollock (lengths around 20--29 cm and 30--39 cm, respectively) are relatively rare in this survey because they tend to be more pelagic as juveniles.
+Generally speaking, age 2 or 3 pollock (lengths around 20--29 cm and 30--39
+cm, respectively) are relatively rare in this survey because they tend to be more pelagic as juveniles.
 In 2021, the relative abundance of these size ranges was more apparent and this was unusual compared to the other years (Fig. \ref{fig:bts_lenfreq}).

 Observed fluctuations in survey estimates may be attributed to a variety of sources including unaccounted-for variability in natural mortality,